-- South East Queensland has been investing in bus services significantly in recent years, including radial busways to the Brisbane CBD.
-However patronage stabilised in 2009-10, dropped slightly in 2010-11 and then stalled in 2011-12.
-This may be impacted by the floods and associated free travel periods (not counted as patronage), and recent above CPI fare price rises.
+- South East Queensland invested in bus services between 2003 and 2009, including radial busways to the Brisbane CBD.
+However patronage peaked in 2009-10, and has been flat or declining since.
+This may be impacted by the floods and associated free travel periods (not counted as patronage), and recent above-CPI fare price rises.
 Also train patronage under the old paper ticketing system may have been overestimated – creating an inconsistency in the time series as people transition to Go Card.

 - Auckland and Christchurch had very strong growth to a peak in 2002-03 (attributed by some to a boom in international students), a lull and then strong growth again from 2007.
 Christchurch patronage fell dramatically in 2010-11 following a major earthquake that closed large parts of the CBD (where PT probably had a high mode share) and led to population decline.